openethereum/openethereum.github.io/Consensus-Engines.md

 ## Authority Round

-A PoW inspired consensus algorithm, each validator gets an assigned time slot in which they can release a block.
+Simple and fast consensus algorithm, each validator gets an assigned time slot in which they can release a block.
 The time slots are determined by the system clock of each validator.
+[More details](https://github.com/ethcore/parity/wiki/Auro).

 ```json
 "engine": {